Marine Planning Partnership Initiative

-The WTABC is confident the aquaculture and wilderness tourism industries can co-exist and flourish, provided both are operated in a sustainable manner.
-The WTABC has developed the following principles for a sustainable aquaculture industry.
+The WTABC is confident the aquaculture and wilderness tourism industries can co-exist and flourish, provided both are operated sustainably.
+The WTABC has developed the following principles for sustainable aquaculture industry.

 Lice infestation affecting wild salmon populations on the BC coast:

 How?
 Wild adult salmon are clad in scales and so the naturally occurring parasitic sea lice do not harm them.
 Sea lice carried inshore on spawning adult salmon die in freshwater and this protects the young salmon that enter seawater the next spring.
 Fish farms upset this balance, by supporting lice infestations on salmon held in pens near salmon rivers.

 Our industry depends on a clean and healthy ocean.
 If oil tankers are introduced on the North Coast of BC a spill is pretty much guaranteed.
 In this instance, our industry will be devastated.
 After an oil spill, local communities will suffer damage to their economies and environments for years.
 We only need to look to the Gulf of Mexico.
 The BP oil spill has hammered the fishing and tourism industries along the Gulf of Mexico.
 Or Valdez, Alaska.
 21 years later and there is still oil on their beaches and fish and wildlife still haven’t come back to the original levels.